Cuba Travel: your questions, our answers

 9. If I need to get tested for COVID prior to leaving the country, where can I do it?
 What would its cost be?
 How long do the results take?

 If you find yourself in this case, you can request the test from the medical team of the hotel where you are staying, or an international clinic if you are staying elsewhere.
 You must wait for 24 hours, enough time for your result to be delivered to you with all the privacy guarantees.
 It is advisable to take the test two days before your departure from Cuba.
 The test includes medical consultation and health certificate endorsed by the laboratory with your results.
-In the case of Varadero, Cayo Coco, Cayo Santa María and Holguín, those travelers who need it, will be able to obtain a PCR test, at their hotel instead of an off-site clinic at a cost of aproximately 60 USD.
+In the case of Varadero, Cayo Coco, Cayo Santa María and Holguín, those travelers who need it, will be able to obtain a PCR test, at their hotel instead of an off-site clinic.
+The cost of the test ranges from 30 to 60 USD.

 10. I am affiliated with the Club Meliá Cuba.
 Where can I get assistance to manage my reservations in the “new normal” phase?